Frequently Asked Questions

 Enrollment packets arrive mid- to late May.

-Orientation and pre-registration information mailing* – Contains your First-Year Academic Handbook as well as information on UR FOOT, teen and sibling orientation, parent orientation, and orientation online.
+Orientation and pre-registration information email – Contains your First-Year Academic Handbook as well as information on Orientation registration, our Parent and Family Orientation Program, and the Sibling Orientation Program.

 Housing assignment – Contains information on your room, roommate, residential advisor (RA), and more.
 Housing assignments arrive mid-July.